 What are the rules?There aren't many-mainly you have to follow your clues and listen to Scurry officials at each spot.
 You also have to ride the bus from Hub to Hub.
 Other than that, your #1 rule to follow is to have fun.

 My boss is on the fence about sponsoring a team.
-How do I get him/her to say yes?When you pitch the idea, tell your boss the Scurry is 1) a great team building event, 2) gives your company a bunch of great promotion, 3) helps kids do better in school, and 4) a ton of fun.
+How do I get him/her to say yes?When you pitch the idea, tell your boss the Scurry is 1) a great team building event, 2) gives your company a bunch of great promotion, 3) helps teenagers in the toughest part of their life, and 4) a ton of fun.
 How can you say no to that?

 Can I participate with friends, or is this a “Companies Only” thing?We welcome anyone and everyone to get a team of four people together-no need to be sponsored by a company.
 If the team price seems steep, we encourage fundraising!